EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-09.md

     cache_recommendations(user_id, recs)
     return {"source": "fresh", "recommendations": recs}
 ```
-Discuss time to live (TTL) strategy (one hour here) and note how Session 10’s Redis deployment makes this production-ready.
+Discuss time to live (TTL) strategy (one hour here) and note how a Redis deployment makes this production-ready.

 ## Wrap-up & Next Steps
 - ✅ Async refresher, retries with jitter, idempotency keys, async tests.
 - Capture a Logfire screenshot or log excerpt plus Redis counter snippet in `docs/EX3-notes.md` so graders can trace your background jobs later.
-- Prep for Session 10: bring Redis installed (`brew install redis` or `docker run redis`), and review Docker Compose basics.
+- Confirm Redis is installed locally (`brew install redis` or `docker run redis`) so caching/idempotency checks are easy to repeat.

 ## Troubleshooting
 - **`RuntimeError: Event loop is closed`** → avoid nested `asyncio.run`; use `pytest.mark.anyio` and `asyncio.get_event_loop_policy().new_event_loop()` if needed.
-- **Idempotency store resets** → persist keys in Redis (Session 10) or file for long-running jobs.
+- **Idempotency store resets** → persist keys in Redis or file for long-running jobs.
 - **Un-awaited coroutine warnings** → ensure every async call is awaited; use `pytest.raises` with async context for exceptions.

 ### Common pitfalls